FAQ Fast Start

 Remember the feelings or thoughts you had about the group photo tours you’ve taken on your travels around the world?
 While the tour may have been enjoyable, didn’t you feel pressured to stay with the group, maybe missing an opportunity to capture that “great photo”?
 Did you lag behind to capture quick shots of things along the way without the group in every photo, only to be called out by the tour guide to keep up pace?
 Was a portion of what you were shown or told not of interest to you?

-Imagine being on a photo tour without these factors.
+Imagine being on a photo tour that’s nothing like that!
 Tour Through A Lens gives you a personal, unique experience.
 My time is your time.
-If you see something along our route that really draws your attention, we can stop to give you time to work on the photo.
-If your interest is architecture, people, nature, urban grit, you name it, I will build the route to highlight your interests.
+If you see something along our route that really draws your attention, we can stop for you to work on the photo.
+If your interest is architecture, people, nature, waterways, you name it, I will build the route to highlight your interests.
 My goal is to help you accomplish your goal for your tour.

 Absolutely not.
 My clients are professionals, amateur hobbyists and companions who find the desire to capture photos and pull out their smartphones.
 Being comfortable with your camera is what’s important.
 Know your equipment and I’ll help you with the creativity.

 The main goal of these tours is photography and seeing the city from a visual perspective.
 Bits of history will be infused into your tour without going too deep into details.
-You may also hear about local “Chicagoisms” or quirky stories about the city.
+You may also hear about local “Chicagoisms” or quirky, personal stories about the city.

-If you enjoy architectural history and additionally want to learn about Chicago’s deep roots, I highly recommend also booking a walking tour with the Chicago Architecture Foundation during your visit.
+If you enjoy architectural history and additionally want to learn about Chicago’s deep roots, I highly recommend also booking a walking tour with the Chicago Architecture Center during your visit.

 Unless you’re booking a group, you will not be part of a group.
 Tour Through A Lens is primarily an individual bespoke experience.
 Your tour is your own.